wg-osr/walkerga.github.io/pages/fantasylandgenerator.md

     'who brutally conquered the region',
     'who are known for their craftsmanship',
     'who dress like animals',
-    'that joined the great horde',
+    'that joined the Great Horde',
     'who are trying to find their ancestral home', 'that protects the region',
   ];
    gen_data['ogreculture'] = [
     'took over a castle',
-    'joined the great horde',
+    'joined the Great Horde',
     'grow giant vegetables in a secret farm',
     'live in huts in the outskirts of towns',
     'manage a gigantic inn',